Applying for funding or investment

 We've developed a fund finder to pull all the options into one place.

-Planning and documentation
+Do your planning and documentation

 Most funding providers will want to see documentation like a business plan or project plan when you apply.
 These should detail: